Alcohol

 It's time to talk openly about addiction.

-Addiction to alcohol can affect anyone—patients, loved ones, and even colleagues.
-It isn’t always obvious, and stigma often prevents people from seeking help when they need it most.
-By showing understanding, we can create a more supportive environment where individuals feel respected, listened to, and able to access support without fear of judgement.
+Alcohol addiction can affect anyone: patients, colleagues, friends, or loved ones.
+It isn’t always visible, and stigma often prevents people from seeking help until crisis point.
+By showing understanding, we can create an environment where people feel respected, listened to, and able to access support without fear of judgement.

 Resources and support

-Stigma around alcohol addiction can make it hard to ask for help.
+Stigma makes it harder to ask for help.

 We've also created a supporter pack that provides you with the tools and resources to effectively communicate with people experiencing alcohol addiction inside and outside of your organisation.